bufbuild-ru/docs/docs/bsr/remote-plugins/custom-plugins/index.md

 ### Build a Docker image

-If you already have a Docker image built with a Protobuf plugin that accepts a `CodeGeneratorRequest` from standard input and writes a `CodeGeneratorResponse` to standard output, then you can skip this step.We'll use a Go-based plugin ([protoc-gen-go-json](https://github.com/mitchellh/protoc-gen-go-json)) as an example.
+If you already have a Docker image built with a Protobuf plugin that accepts a `CodeGeneratorRequest` from standard input and writes a `CodeGeneratorResponse` to standard output, then you can skip this step.

+We'll use a Go-based plugin ([protoc-gen-go-json](https://github.com/mitchellh/protoc-gen-go-json)) as an example.
 If you have a more advanced setup and need help packaging a plugin, don't hesitate to [get in touch](mailto:support@buf.build).

 ```Dockerfile
 # syntax=docker/dockerfile:1.6